 Do you require that your teachers speak some of the country’s language?

-Some countries in which English is not the official language insist that any teacher from abroad speaks the local language.
+Some countries in which English is not the official language insist that any teacher abroad speaks the local language.
 In other cases, there is no such requirement.
-Make sure that you are clear on the policy of the school where you may potentially work, so there are no surprises down the line.
+Ensure that you are clear on the school’s policy where you may potentially work, so there are no surprises down the line.

 Do you provide housing for teachers?

 Housing available for visiting teachers, especially if the school specializes in appointing teachers from abroad.
 Providing housing to the teacher is often called a perk.
 If the school does not provide this benefit, be sure to research accommodations to ensure they are within your budget before signing a teaching contract.